akinolaemmanuel49/QuestMakerAPIUserService/README.md

 # Quest Maker API

-## Authentication Service Endpoints Documentation
+## User Service Endpoints Documentation

-This document provides documentation for the authentication endpoints implemented in the Authentication Service for the Quest Maker API.
+This document provides documentation for the user endpoints implemented in the User Service for the Quest Maker API.

-### Authentication Endpoints
+### User Endpoints

 #### `POST /`